foxfriends/foxfriends/notes/imperative-programming.md

 and @[loops][].

-Compared to other paradigms, imperative programming behaves most similarly to the way that computers actually execute programs, as a sequence of steps.
+Compared to other paradigms, imperative programming behaves most similarly to the way that computers actually execute programs, as a sequence of instructions.
 Examples of truly imperative programming languages include @[C][] and @[Zig][].
 Since imperative programming on its own can sometimes be hard to work with, imperative languages usually include features of @[object-oriented programming][], @[functional programming][]